Ethan00Si/KuaiSAR/pages/decriptions.md

 | search               | Whether the user actively searches while watching items in the recomendation system.           | int64     | 1             |
 | search_item_related  | Whether the content that users search for related to the currently watched video. | int64     | 1             |

+For recommendation actions, the ratio of data with click=0 and click=1 is approximately 1:1.
+We recommend using 'click' to distinguish positive and negative samples.

 It is important to note that the 'search_item_related' label is only valid when 'search' is equal to 1.
-Additionally, both labels only consider the user's active search behavior by clicking on the magnifying glass icon, without taking into account passive search behavior such as clicking on recommended queries in the comment section.
+Additionally, both 'search_item_related' and 'search' only consider the user's active search behavior by clicking on the magnifying glass icon, without taking into account other search behavior such as clicking on recommended queries in the comment section.

 #### 2. Descriptions of the fields in src_inter.csv